The Making Of A Gigolo (11) - Renee Zimmerman

 “I love this so much,” she moaned.
 “I think I’m addicted to your penis.”
 She wiggled her hips, trying to get him deeper.
 “Your mouth and hands too,” she added, pulling his lips to a nipple.

 Bobby didn’t say anything.
 Instead, he went in deep and rubbed in the way he had learned would make her pop an orgasm.
 She wiggled and her pussy rippled, but he held off cumming.
 He wanted to keep going.
 When she caught her breath again, she talked, while he worked on getting her there again.

-"Renee's kind of cute," she said.
-"Is she going to be another one of your women?
-Are you going to fuck her too?"
+“Renee’s kind of cute,” she said.
+“Is she going to be another one of your women?
+Are you going to do this with her too?”